 For those of you who wonder how the deaths in the televised series affect my series, I am writing about the unseen events in Seasons 4 & 5.
-I had 5 stories of my Season 2 already written when Jennifer Shepherd was murdered.
+I had 5 stories of my Season 2 already written when Jennifer Shepherd was murdered off the screen.
 She appears in all of them.
 I decided to continue my own series.
-Since I already established long ago - in 'Into the Light' - that Michelle Palmer survived into the mid-2030's (as did Jennifer Shepherd) I am certainly not going to change my series.
+Since I already established long ago - in 'Into the Light' - that Michelle Palmer and Jennifer Shepherd both survived into the mid-2030's.
+I am certainly not going to change my series.
 The only one dead in my series is Kate Todd - unless you read my Mirror Universe episodes, of course.

 My NCIS mysteries are each independent stories but with backstories that unite them.
 I like taking the characters and trying to expand upon them, give them more to do.
 People like Jimmy and Michelle provide great opportunities, since they are basically underdeveloped outside their environments.
 Furthermore, there is a wealth of information only hinted at in Tim McGee's past, leaving plenty of room for speculation.
 I try to fill in the gaps to make them real people with real problems and feelings.